velten-group/velten-group.github.io/join/index.md

 # Open Positions

 We are currenlty looking for a scientific programmer to join our team.
-See [here](https://jobrxiv.org/job/heidelberg-university-27778-scientific-programmer/) for details.
+Get in touch for details.

 ### Postdocs